Zambia: Sports and games

 Rugby union in Zambia is a minor but growing sport.
 They are currently ranked 73rd by the IRB and have 3,650 registered players and three formally organised clubs.
 Zambia used to play cricket as part of Rhodesia.
 Zambia has also provided a shinty international, Zambian-born Eddie Tembo representing Scotland in the compromise rules Shinty/Hurling game against Ireland in 2008.

 In 2011, Zambia was due to host the tenth All-Africa Games, for which three stadiums were to be built in Lusaka, Ndola, and Livingstone.
 The Lusaka stadium would have a capacity of 70,000 spectators while the other two stadiums would hold 50,000 people each.
 The government was encouraging the private sector to get involved in the construction of the sports facilities because of a shortage of public funds for the project.
 Zambia later withdrew its bid to host the 2011 All-Africa Games, citing a lack of funds.
 Hence, Mozambique took Zambia's place as host.

 Zambia also produced the first black African (Madalitso Muthiya) to play in the United States Golf Open, one of the four major golf tournaments.

 In 1989, the country's basketball team had its best performance when it qualified for the FIBA Africa Championship and thus finished as one of Africa's top ten teams.
+In 2017, Zambia hosted and won the Pan-African football tournament U-20 African Cup of Nation for players age 20 and under.